Amine-bendaou/Accel-MAC-for-Deep-Learning/README.md

 extract_impl_data.py collects results (frequency, LUTs, DSPs, power, WNS) from Vivado reports.

-Results are stored in impl_results/ and exported to .ods files for analysis.
+Results are stored in impl_results and exported to .ods files for analysis.

 4. Test Benches

-test_bench_with_python/ provides Python-based testbenches to verify functional correctness.
+test_bench_with_python provides Python-based testbenches to verify functional correctness.

-For more details on individual scripts, check the dedicated READMEs inside the Read_Me/ folder.
+For more details on individual scripts, check the dedicated READMEs inside the Read_Me folder.

 📂 Repository Structure